Routing Differential Pairs in PCB Schematics with Altium Designer

 If you’re working with a high speed device, you’ll need to route differential pairs between components if you want to reduce crosstalk and eliminate mode electronic noise in these sensitive signal lines.
 When you’re working with a large number of components with tight spacing requirements, using an auto router of differential pairs can be a huge time saver.
 All of these features need to operate within your PCB design rules.

 Working in a PCB design software package that unifies your routing, layout, and simulation tools in the same rules-driven design engine ensures that your designs will meet the basic rules that ensure PCB functionality.
+That way, you know technical details like managing impedance and trace lengths are handled in the background.
 You’ll also be able to define custom design rules that are critical for your application.
 Other design software packages claim to unify these features, but they still separate these features into different programs or force you to use a third party program to finish basic design tasks.

-Once you’ve decided to use differential signaling in your device, you’ll need to define which connections on your components will use differential signaling.
-Getting started with Altium differential pair routing requires defining signal nets in your PCB stackup.
+When you need to use differential pairs in your device, you’ll need to define which nets will use differential signalling to interface with your components.
+Simply placing a net is not enough, a net needs to be specifically called out as being part of a differential signal.
 The schematic and layout editor in Altium Designer® include net definitions functions, and you can define differential pairs within a signal net.
-First, you’ll need to select some components that will communicate with each other, place them in your schematic, and define which I/O ports will use differential signaling.
+First, you’ll need to select some components that will communicate with each other, place them in your schematic, and define which ports will use differential signalling.

 Defining a differential pair net class